dB-SPL/takprotobuf/README.md

 ### TAK Protobuf Header Bytes

 When TAK clients send UDP packets containing protobufs, there is a three byte header consisting of `0xbf 0x01 0xbf`.
-The `xmlToProto()` function add the header bytes for you, and the `parseProto()` functions expects them to be included in its input.
+The `xmlToProto()` function adds the header bytes for you, and the `parseProto()` functions expects them to be included in its input.
 This may change in the future, as I learn more about the TAK ecosystem.

 ## To Do